jeremyh/ard-pipeline/README.md

     # Activate the environment in the current shell
     ~/conda/bin/activate

-    # Build ARD for development
+    # Install ARD for development
     pip install --no-build-isolation --editable .

+    # Check that dependencies correctly load
+    ./deployment/check-environment.sh

+    # (note that the last check is for modtran, which you may or may not be using in your environment)

 ```

 ### Import errors